-- Notice of Intention to Abandon Well.
+02. Notice of Intention to Abandon Well.
 Before beginning abandonment work on an oil or gas well, a Notice of Intention to Abandon-shall must be filed with the Department and approval obtained as to the method of abandonment before the work is started.
 The notice must show the reason for abandonment and must give a detailed statement of the proposed work, including such information as kind, location, and length of plugs (by depths), and plans for mudding, cementing, shooting, testing, and removing casing as well as any other pertinent information requested by the Department.

-(3-18-22)() - O3.
-Plugging Dry Holes.
+03. Plugging Dry Holes.
 If a nonproductive well, or dry hole, is drilled and not needed for any specific purpose, it must be plugged and abandoned prior to removal of the drill rig.
 A verbal notification and approval may be used for dry holes in lieu of the written notification referenced in Subsection 502.02 of these rules.
 The standards in Subsections 502.04 through 502.06 of these rules will still apply.
+(3-18-22)

-(3-18-22) - O4.
-Plugging of Wells.
+04. Plugging of Wells.
 The owner or operator of any well drilled for oil or gas, or any seismic, core, or other exploratory holes, whether cased or uncased, and regardless of diameter-shall be responsible for the must plugging of said hole in a manner sufficient to properly protect all freshwater-bearing and possible or probable oil- or gas-bearing formations.
 The material used in plugging, whether cement, mechanical plug, or some other equivalent method approved in writing by the Director Administrator, must be placed in the well in a manner to permanently prevent migration of oil, gas, water, or other substances from the formation or horizon in which it originally occurred.
 The preferred plugging cement slurry is that recommended in API Bulletin E3.
-Pozzolan, gel, and other approved extenders may be used if the owner or operator can document to the Department's satisfaction that the slurry design will achieve a minimum compressive strength of three hundred (300) psi after twenty-four (24) hours, and eight hundred (800) psi after seventy-two (72) hours measured at ninety-five (95) degrees F and at eight hundred (800) psi.
+Pozzolan, gel, and other approved extenders may be used if the owner or operator can document to the Department's satisfaction that the slurry design will achieve a minimum compressive strength of three hundred (300) psi after twenty-four (24) hours, and eight hundred (800) psi.